adhheei/javascript_Day11/README.md

-# 📅 Day 11: Promises & Promise Methods
+# 📅 Day 11: Promises and Promise Methods
 📖 Learn

 Understand the need for Promises — why and when they are used in JavaScript.